jackmaden/philosophybreak/src/pages/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/index.md

 To live in bad faith is to deceive ourselves about the limits of our own freedom: it is to convince ourselves that we have to be a certain way, _or else_ — when really there are far more possibilities available to us.

-Indeed, though our lives take place in the wider context of society (and everything we must do to forge a life for ourselves and our loved ones), bad faith arises from _self-imposed_ constraints on how we view ourselves or spend our lives: bad faith is the denial of our _own_ freedom.
+Indeed, as [Heidegger notes in his discussion of authenticity](/articles/heidegger-on-being-authentic-in-an-inauthentic-world/), though our lives take place in the wider context of society (and everything we must do to forge a life for ourselves and our loved ones), bad faith arises from _self-imposed_ constraints on how we view ourselves or spend our lives: bad faith is the denial of our _own_ freedom.

 <!--small subscribe-->
 <div class="course-promo darkradial-background subscribe text-center">